orestxherija/smm4h2018/README.md

 # Social Media Mining for Health Applications Shared Task

-Will be updated soon with datasets, code and model weights.
+Will be updated soon with the code.
+Unfortunately, we are not permitted to release the datasets, but they will soon appear in a Codalab competition where people can try their models' performance.
+The model weights have been uploaded.

 The relevant paper can be found [here](https://aclanthology.coli.uni-saarland.de/papers/W18-5910/w18-5910).
 Below you can find the `.bib` entry for the paper.